tableau/server-client-python/docs/docs/api-ref.md

        # get the groups on the server
        all_groups, pagination_item = server.groups.get()

-       # print the names of the groups
+       # print the names of the first 100 groups
        for group in all_groups :
            print(group.name, group.id)
 ````